kelvinyap2014/simple-cdk/README.md

  * `npm run watch`                                      watch for changes and compile
  * `docker build --tag simple-node-service .`           build a docker image
  * `docker run -p 8080:8080/tcp simple-node-service`    run a docker image
- * `docker run -it simple-node-service bash`            run a into the docker image shell
+ * `docker run -it simple-node-service bash`            run into the docker image shell

+## Simple Python Service
+See ./simple-python-service/*, it is a Python app deployed as one of the Fargate services.

+### Build commands for Simple Python Service
+ * `docker build --tag simple-python-service .` build a docker image
+ * `docker run simple-python-service`           run a docker image
+ * `docker run -it simple-python-service bash`  run into the docker image shell